 Touted as America’s Most Photographed Plantation, it’s easy to see why once you step foot on the grounds.
 Giant live oak trees line the road leading into the property, the branches of which almost touch and form a tunnel of moss-covered arches.
 You can tour the plantation and house, as well as the gardens and butterfly pavilion.

-What was once a thriving epicenter of everyday life now serves as the scenery for weddings and special occasions.
-This bright yellow mansion now makes the perfect party scene for Charleston socialites, but retains its original elegance and grandeur of the 1820s.
+This bright yellow mansion may now be a museum, but it has retained its original elegance and grandeur of the 1820s.
 William Aiken and his wife, Harriet Lowndes, were avid travelers and known to collect items from their many adventures.
 You can see some of their treasured finds on display in the house, as well as the one-of-a-kind art gallery constructed by a cousin of Aiken’s.

 An important battle site during the Revolutionary War, Kings Mountain National Military Park pays homage to a hard-fought victory against the British.
 With a packed calendar of events year-round, along with monuments and structures, wildlife, and educational programs and resources, every Revolutionary War battle site explorer should mark this one on their road map.